-Vice President
+Stephen Clarke Vice President

-Stephen Clarke is an executive leader with over 30 years' experience in the marketing and sales areas of the wealth management and financial services sectors.
-Stephen has significant experience in different regulatory environments including the Investment Industry Regulatory Organization of Canada (IIROC), the Mutual Fund Dealers Association (MFDA), the Financial Services Regulatory Authority (FSRA) and Private Capital Markets (Issuers and Exempt Market Dealers).
-Stephen has worked in both the product (asset manager, issuer) and distribution side of the wealth management industry.
-He has a unique ability to structure and promote a wide range of innovative products through multiple channels to a diverse investor audience.
-He holds an Honours Bachelor of Commerce and a Master of Business Administration (MBA) from McMaster University.
+Stephen Clarke is an executive leader with more than 30 years of experience in marketing and sales within the wealth management and financial services sectors.

+Stephen has significant experience in different regulatory environments, including the Investment Industry Regulatory Organization of Canada (IIROC), the Mutual Fund Dealers Association (MFDA), the Financial Services Regulatory Authority (FSRA), and Private Capital Markets (Issuers and Exempt Market Dealers).

+He has worked in both the product (asset manager and issuer) and distribution sides of the wealth management industry in Canada and the United States.

+Stephen has a unique ability to structure and promote a wide range of innovative products expertise in strategy, finance, risk management, marketing, and corporate governance.